tomowen02/Spotipi-Currently-Playing/README.md

 I wrote this project so that I could have the music that I am listening to displayed on a raspberry pi display.
 This will work on any device that can run python 3 - not just a raspberry pi.

+This project uses python's Flask web framework and queries the Spotipi API.

 #### Screenshots
 [![HXx9YIR.md.png](https://iili.io/HXx9YIR.md.png)](https://freeimage.host/i/HXx9YIR)